dbcrossbar Guide

 - The

-command line argument, or the file extension, falling back to CSV format as a last resort.
+csv:driver has been superceded by a more genericfile:driver.
+The old CSV driver will continue to work, perhaps indefinitely, but it may be increasingly hidden.
+By default, thefile:driver determines the file format using the--from-formatcommand line argument, or the file extension, falling back to CSV format as a last resort.
 I think this should be fully backwards-compatible.
-But if you encounter breaking changes, try adding--from-format=csv
+But if you encounter breaking changes, try adding--from-format=csvto your command line.

 Fixed